argilla-io/distilabel/docs/sections/learn/tasks/feedback_tasks.md

 This section presents tasks that work on the `LLM` output to return some feedback on the inputs, like `UltraFeedback` which asks an `LLM` to rate the responses according to some criteria.

-Include here tasks like `UltraFeedback` that are intended to generate some feedback (in that case for preference) over some outputs

 ## UltraFeedback